 The misconception that there is an ideal preschool age rests in a misunderstanding of the difference between quality child care and preschool.
-“Childcare provides preschool, but preschool doesn’t provide care,” explains Nikki Darling-Kuria, Program Manager of Professional Development at child development nonprofit ZERO TO THREE and author of Brain-based Early Learning Activities: Connecting Theory and Practice.
+“Child care provides preschool, but preschool doesn’t provide care,” explains Nikki Darling-Kuria, program manager of professional development at child-development nonprofit Zero to Three and author of Brain-Based Early Learning Activities: Connecting Theory and Practice.

-Darling-Kuria notes that parents who already have their kid in a good childcare setting may not need to transition to preschool at all.
-That’s because the skills that a child is learning in the child care setting are very well aligned with the most important skills they will require when they reach Kindergarten.
+Darling-Kuria notes that parents who already have their kid in a good child-care setting may not need to transition to preschool at all.
+That’s because the skills that a child is learning in the child-care setting are very well aligned with the most important skills they will require when they reach kindergarten.
 “High-quality child care means children are able to receive care but they’re getting it in the form of high-quality environments where relationships are key,” she says.
 “Those relationships set them up for good learning for the rest of their life.”

 Is this to say preschool shouldn’t be a consideration?
 Not at all.
 Many preschools offer excellent opportunities to build the social and play skills kids need to be successful.
 Others are important in that they offer children a faith-based foundation consistent with their cultural expectations.
-But making the transition to a preschool is less about reaching a preschool age and more about making sure a child can meet preschool enrollment expectations and has been emotionally prepared to make the transition away from their child care setting.
+But making the transition to a preschool is less about reaching a preschool age and more about making sure a child can meet preschool enrollment expectations and has been emotionally prepared to make the transition away from their child-care setting.

-More important than skills, however, is understanding if both children and parents are ready to make a transition.
+More important than skills, however, is understanding whether both children and parents are ready to make a transition.
 In some cases transitioning a child away from child care that’s already providing good social education opportunities can be traumatic.
 And some parents who have children at home may simply not be ready to separate from their child.

-Regardless of age, experts agree that whether a child stays in a high-quality child care environment or enters preschool, relationships are key.
+Regardless of age, experts agree that whether a child stays in a high-quality child-care environment or enters preschool, relationships are key.
 “Find a preschool with low teacher-child ratios so the teacher has time to nurture each individual child,” says Christine Kyriakakos Martin, founder and owner of Sunshine Preschool in Hopkinton, Massachusetts, and author of You’ve Got This!
-Keys To Effective Parenting For The Early Years.
+Keys to Effective Parenting for the Early Years.
 “The most important factor is finding a safe, nurturing environment where your child can feel comfortable to trust their caregiver.
-Children grow socially, emotionally and cognitively when they bond with a familiar caregiver.”
+Children grow socially, emotionally, and cognitively when they bond with a familiar caregiver.”